 To get the effect of "It" moving through the pipework, a dolly crane was built and pushed through the piping.
 It was a difficult shot to get right because it was so cramped.
 It was also done from "It's" point-of-view because Tommy Lee Wallace believed that what we imagine is often scarier than what we see, a trick he learned from his old mentor, John Carpenter.

 The asylum orderly, Koontz, drops a roll when he sees Pennywise.
-Though not covered in the movie, the book explains that Koontz uses quarter rolls to beat the patients as it is as affective as a baton and more compact.
+Though not covered in the movie, the book explains that Koontz uses quarter rolls to beat the patients as it is as effective as a baton and more compact.

 The Chinese restaurant scene was Richard Thomas' favourite scene in the movie.
 It was filmed in three days.
 There were puppeteers under the table working Pennywise's fortune cookies.
 The scene was shot on a handheld camera to make it more scarier.